maxine-janka/holbertonschool-hbnb/README.md

 __[Part 2](https://github.com/maxine-janka/holbertonschool-hbnb/tree/master/part2/hbnb): Implementation of Buisness Logic and API Endpoints__
 <br>
 In this phase the documented architecture was transformed by developing the application's core functionality.
 The Presenation and Buisness Logic Layers were built using Python and Flask.
-Key classes, methods, enetity relationships and API endpoints fore CRUD operations were implemented and tested.
-An in-memory repository was used for object storage and validation, in preparation for persistence layer integration in Part 3.
+Key classes, methods, relationships between entities and API endpoints for CRUD operations were implemented and tested.
+An in-memory repository was used for object storage and validation, in preparation for the integration of the persistence layer in part 3.

 __[Part 3](https://github.com/maxine-janka/holbertonschool-hbnb/tree/master/part3/hbnb): Enhanced Backend with Authentication and Database Integration__
 <br>
-In part 3 the backend was extended through user authenitication, authorization and database integration.
-JWT-based user autheniication was implemeted with Flask-JWT-Extened, in-memory storage was replaced with MySQL using SQLAlchemy as the ORM, all CRUD oerations were refactored and relationships between entities were correctly mapped.
+In part 3 the backend was extended by implementing user authenitication, authorization and database integration.
+JWT-based user authentication was implemeted with Flask-JWT-Extended, in-memory storage was replaced with MySQL using SQLAlchemy as the ORM, all CRUD oerations were refactored and relationships between entities were correctly mapped.

 __[Part 4](): Simple Web Client__
 <br>